 Gallon/Quart-size bags – If you’re toting tons of electronics with you (cell phone, cell phone charger, headphones/earbuds) all in your backpack, it may look like you’re carrying some sort of explosive triggering device.
 Make your life and the life of your TSA screener easier by grouping these items into quart-size or gallon-size Ziploc storage bags.
 I’m partial to the gallon-size freezer bags because they’re a little sturdier.
 If the TSA screener has to open your bag, it will be easy for them to see you have nothing suspicious.
 Plus, it will be easier for you to find your stuff later without cords getting all tangled up.
 You can also use quart bags for your medications with your foldable medication authorization form.

-, it talks about the rule for bringing liquids in your carry-on.
+Avoid liquids in carry-on – In the TSA 3-1-1 guide (available HERE), it talks about the rule for bringing liquids in your carry-on.
 I’m not bringing ANY liquids in my carry-on luggage (my backpack).
 All my hair gel, toothpaste, shampoo, etc. goes into my toiletry bag in my checked luggage.
 Why do you need hair gel or perfume on the airplane?
 These guidelines are mostly geared to overnight travelers who pack everything into their carry-on, and that’s not us.

 There are tons of other prohibited items that I'm not going into, but most of these are common sense.
 Here's a good rule: if it's not allowed at school, it's probably not allowed on a plane.
-Please ask Mr.
+Please ask Mr. Sheridan if you are unclear about what is prohibited and what is not.

-it is important to be an efficient packer.
+“Lay it Out” – When it comes to personal travel, it is important to be an efficient packer.
 If you forget something, we won't have the luxury to buy items next week, which is why I suggest laying out all your things on a table, bed or other flat surface.
 On that flat surface, place your packing list and then item by item lay everything out that you need.
 Deodorant: check.
 Toothpaste: check.
 Phone Charger: check.
 Hand Sanitizer: check.

 If you haven’t set up your own version of this technique yet, I urge you to consider it.
 Lay everything out in advance now so you know what you have and what you may still need to get over the next week.
-Places like
+Places like Rite-Aid are not always easily accessible with the places we’re visiting and the schedule we’re on.
+Hotel gift shops often sell toothpaste and batteries and deodorant, but it is likely at a significantly higher price, and your access to these stores is limited.

 Students—The next time I’ll see you is Friday 3/29 AT LUNCH in Rm.
 G-2!